weiiew28/jekyll-now/_posts/2017-05-22-using-MathJax.md

 </script>
 {% endhighlight %}

- - Remark: The MathJax CDN hosted at cdn.mathjax.org was down on April 30, 2017, and it is thus recommended to change the link to the following "https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML\_HTMLorMML".
+ - Remark: The MathJax CDN hosted at cdn.mathjax.org was down on April 30, 2017, and this is the reason we change the above link to the following "https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML\_HTMLorMML".

 2. include the above **\_includes/mathjax.html** in **\_layouts/defaults.html**.